Last update – 2:13 PM, February 8, 2022

 To receive loan forgiveness, you must provide certain information.
 This includes a detailed account of the number of employees and their compensation.
 Any payments for mortgage interest, business rent, and utilities require canceled checks, receipts, or account statements.
 A representative must certify that all information submitted is true and that the funds were used for the appropriate payments.
 In addition, the administrator may ask for supplemental documentation.

 Remember, as soon as three days after applying for 7(b), you will receive a $10,000 emergency grant.
 However, the grant will be counted against your loan forgiveness if you use loan 7(b) in conjunction with SBA 7(a).
 It is important to note that the triggering date of the eight-week forgiveness is the date that the SBA approves the funds.

 Once again, I want to remind you that this article is NOT financial advice.
 Talk with your own financial planner about your unique situation and make decisions that are right for you and your business.

 Folks, I know that these are trying times.
 There is a lot of uncertainty and misinformation out there.
 Attempting to make sense of it all can be frustrating.
-But with a little information and the right team of experts to support you, — an area in which I am very blessed— we can at least make our lives financially simple.
+But with a little information and the right team of experts to support you, — an area in which we are very blessed— we can at least make our lives financially simple.

-* We will keep updating the details of the SBA’s 7(a) & 7(b) loan program as new information becomes available.
+* We will keep updating the details of the SBA’s 7(a) & 7(b) loan programs as new information becomes available.
 So check back often.